metabase/metabase/docs/questions/query-builder/expressions/sumif.md

 Returns 400 on the sample data.

-> Tip: make it a habit to put parentheses around your `AND` and `OR` groups to avoid making mandatory conditions optional (or vice versa).
+> Tip: make it a habit to put parentheses around your `AND` and `OR` groups to avoid making required conditions optional (or vice versa).

 ## Conditional subtotals by group